 An O-1 visa is a non-immigrant, temporary worker visa granted to aliens with extraordinary ability in the arts, sciences, education, business, or athletics.
 The visa is further subdivided into two different categories –– O-1A and O-1B.
-O-1A refers to aliens with extraordinary abilities in all fields excepting the arts.
-O-1B refers to aliens with an extraordinary ability in the motion picture or television industry.
+O-1A refers to aliens with extraordinary abilities in all fields except the arts.
+O-1B refers to aliens with extraordinary ability in the motion picture or television industry.
 The O-2 visa is for individuals who will accompany and assist in the artistic or athletic performance of an O-1 alien.
 There is no quota on the number of O visas issued each year.

 The USCIS defines “extraordinary ability” in two slightly different ways.
 For applicants of an O-1A visa, extraordinary ability means expertise.
-For applicants of an O-1B visa, extraordinary ability is measured in distinction.
-So for an alien to obtain an O-1 visa, they must possess a high level of skill in a field, in addition to recognition that their skills are substantially above others in their industry.
+For applicants of an O-1B visa, the extraordinary ability is measured in distinction.
+So for an alien to obtain an O-1 visa, they must possess a high level of skill in a field, in addition to the recognition that their skills are substantially above others in their industry.

 For an alien to successfully apply for an O-1A visa, they must have received a major, internationally recognized award in addition to three other elite criteria including (but not limited to):

 On the other hand, to obtain an O-1B visa, the applicant must prove that they received or been nominated for international awards or prizes in their field in addition to three different criteria such as:

 In general, it is considered more difficult to obtain an O-1A visa than an O-1B visa.